mgczarnievicz/www-xmas-2022/material/xmasCard.md

 │   └── white-tree-decorations.jpg
 ├── index.html // our landing page
-├── js // everything that gives our page interactivity │   └── script.js // this file will import some functions
-│   // ignore all of these
+├── js // everything that gives our page interactivity │   └── script.js // this file will import some functions and │                 // ignore all of these
 ├── package-lock.json
 ├── package.json
 ├── sandbox.config.json